fereidoun-moradi/cast_function/README.md

 Note: The cast function has an option that can get a list of variables as an input list (ignore list) and put the observable variable's values on the transtions of the mapped state space.

 # Example 1.
-Input state space of a <a href="https://github.com/fereidoun-moradi/Abstraction-tool/blob/main/RV-Example.rebeca">Timed Rebeca</a> model (<a href="https://github.com/fereidoun-moradi/cast_function/blob/main/RV_Example.png">state dransition diagram</a>): <a href="https://github.com/fereidoun-moradi/cast_function/blob/main/RV-Example.statespace">state space file</a>
+Input state space of an example <a href="https://github.com/fereidoun-moradi/Abstraction-tool/blob/main/RV-Example.rebeca">Timed Rebeca</a> model (<a href="https://github.com/fereidoun-moradi/cast_function/blob/main/RV_Example.png">state dransition diagram</a>): <a href="https://github.com/fereidoun-moradi/cast_function/blob/main/RV-Example.statespace">state space file</a>

 List of variables:  <a href="https://github.com/fereidoun-moradi/cast_function/blob/main/variables_list">ignore list</a>